alabiibrahim/Pizza-sales-report/README.md

 7. Slicers

 # Development

--Here’s a step by step guide on how the data was approached
+Here’s a step by step guide on how the data was approached

 1. Getting the data
 2. Load data into SQL
 3. Clean and test with SQL